DennitchGlitchie/Text-Message-Sign/README.md

 - echo -ne "<ID00><PA>xxxxxxxxxx\r\n" > /dev/ttyUSB0
 - chmod 777 dev/ttyUSB0
   Andrew 1on1 March 17th:
+- SEE CUSTOM SIGN WIPE THAT I CREATED ON STARTUP

+(5.5) Debugging Tips for Sign Communication

 (6) Mounting of sign into car